hello-robot/stretch_tutorials/example_9.md

 ```

 ### The Code Explained
-This code is similar to that of the [multipoint_command](https://github.com/hello-robot/stretch_tutorials/blob/main/src/multipoint_command.py) and [joint_state_printer](https://github.com/hello-robot/stretch_tutorials/blob/main/src/joint_state_printer.py) node.
+This code is similar to that of the [multipoint_command](https://github.com/hello-robot/stretch_tutorials/blob/noetic/src/multipoint_command.py) and [joint_state_printer](https://github.com/hello-robot/stretch_tutorials/blob/noetic/src/joint_state_printer.py) node.
 Therefore, this example will highlight sections that are different from those tutorials.
 Now let's break the code down.

 ```python
 #!/usr/bin/env python3
 ```
 Every Python ROS [Node](http://wiki.ros.org/Nodes) will have this declaration at the top.
-The first line makes sure your script is executed as a Python script.
+The first line makes sure your script is executed as a Python3 script.

 ```python
 import math